fusion-jena/linted-data/README.md

 ```
 Usage: LintedData [-hV] [-s=<scopes>[,<scopes>...]]... <inputFile> <outputFile>
-Performs checks on a provided RDF-file.
+Performs checks on a provided RDF file.
       <inputFile>    The file that will be checked
       <outputFile>   The file where the result will be stored (must be xml)
   -h, --help         Show this help message and exit.